-The colour and visibility of a link can be set through link types, available in the Attributes window.
+The colour and visibility of a link can be set through the Document Inspector Links tab.
 In addition to the link type default labels created Tinderbox, the user may add their own via the Links tab, or on the fly when creating links or reviewing them.

 The default link types are:

-Although the above are the defaults, the values used in the pop-up lists in Create Link and Browse Links can be edited via the Link Types pane of the Attributes window.
+Although the above are the defaults, the values used in the pop-up lists in Create Link and Browse Links can be edited via the Document Inspector Links tab.
 All built-in values except 'prototype' and '*untitled' may be deleted.

 User supplied values are allowed and can be entered at the Link Types pane or simply added by typing in the 'type' box when creating/editing links.

 Link Types are applied manually when creating Links or may be inherited if set in prototypes.
-Using a prototype note for a new note doesn't automatically create a 'prototype' link though this might intuitively seem the case.
+Using a prototype note for a new note does not automatically create a 'prototype' link though this might intuitively seem the case.